-T.SCNCFG Improper security configuration settings may exist in the IT System the TOE monitors.
+that exist in the IT System the TOE monitors.

 T.SCNMLC Users could execute malicious code on an IT System that the TOE monitors which causes modification of the IT System protected data or undermines the IT System security functions.

-T.SCNVUL Vulnerabilities may exist in the IT System the TOE monitors.
+T.SCNVUL An unauthorized user may exploit vulnerabilities that exist in the IT System the TOE monitors.

 T.FALACT The TOE may fail to react to identified or suspected vulnerabilities or inappropriate activity.

 T.FALREC The TOE may fail to recognize vulnerabilities or inappropriate activity based on IDS data received from each data source.

 T.FALASC The TOE may fail to identify vulnerabilities or inappropriate activity based on association of IDS data received from all data sources.

+T.MISUSE An unauthorized user may gain unauthorized access to an IT System the

+TOE monitors or a user may perform activities indicative of misuse on an user is not authorized on an IT System the TOE monitors.

-T.MISUSE Unauthorized accesses and activity indicative of misuse may occur on an IT System the TOE monitors.
-T.INADVE Inadvertent activity and access may occur on an IT System the TOE monitors.
-T.MISACT Malicious activity, such as introductions of Trojan horses and viruses, may occur on an IT System the TOE monitors.
+IT system the TOE monitors.

+T.INADVE A user may inadvertently perform an activity or access data for which the occur on an IT System the TOE monitors due to actions taken by threat actors or unsuspecting users.

+T.MISACT Malicious activity, such as introductions of Trojan horses and viruses, may